-When launched, an AVD will appear as a window containing an emulated Android device environment.
+An AVD session can appear either as separate a window or embedded within the Android Studio window.
 Figure 4-1, for example, shows an AVD session configured to emulate the Google Pixel 3 model.

 New AVDs are created and managed using the Android Virtual Device Manager, which may be used either in command-line mode or with a more user-friendly graphical user interface.